CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

 1. On the next window, select the checkbox on **SQL Server Integration Services** tool and click on **Install/Modify**.
 This will install the SSIS tool on the server, once the installation is completed you can close the window.

-   >**Note**: Please close the existing visual studio application which is in running and click on close.
+   >**Note**: Please close the existing visual studio application which is in running and proceed with above step.

    ![The Execute button is highlighted in the SSMS toolbar.](media/1.217.png "SSMS Toolbar")